Momus Emerging Critics Residency

 Dr. Jolene Rickard | Skarù:ręˀ / Tuscarora | Artist, Curator, and Associate Professor of the History of Art and Visual Studies / Director of the American Indian and Indigenous Studies Program, Cornell University

-The fifth edition of the Momus Emerging Critics Residency is supported by the Indigenous Curatorial Collective/Collectif des commissaires autochtones (ICCA), C Magazine’s inaugural Indigenous Art Writing Award, Concordia University’s Art Volt at the Faculty of Fine Arts, Department of Arts Administration, Education and Policy at The Ohio State University, and former US Ambassador to Canada Vicki Heyman.
-Through these and other partners to be announced, full tuition will be covered for every participant.
+The fifth edition of the Momus Emerging Critics Residency was supported by the Indigenous Curatorial Collective (ICCA), Concordia University’s Art Volt at the Faculty of Fine Arts, The Ohio State University’s Department of Arts Administration, Education and Policy, Colby College Art Museum, the Council for Canadian American Relations (CCAR), and former US Ambassadors to Canada Bruce and Vicki Heyman.
+Through these partners, full tuition was covered for every participant.

 About the Momus Emerging Critics Residency